i7mist/Paper-reviews/CognitivePerspectivesOfProgrammingPapers.md

   - Exploratory programming [Variolite: Supporting Exploratory Programming by Data Scientists](http://marybethkery.com/resources/Papers/variolite-supporting-exploratory-programming.pdf)
   - Opportunistic programming [Opportunistic Programming: How Rapid Ideation and Prototyping Occur in Practice Joel](http://hci.stanford.edu/publications/2008/brandt_weuse08.pdf)
+    - Lacks an explicit program designing and planning stage.
+I have the following intuition that the approach that many developers may employ today is to directly search their goal, and actively seek code examples in the results.
+Then they will read and try to comprehend the examples, and try to adapt them to their needs.
+    - However, this may cause some trouble, such as introducing security breaches when reuse code from Q&A sites.